aristanetworks/go-openssl-fips/README.md

 ### 2. Creating a Client with a Reusable Context

-This example demonstrates how to create an `http.Client` with a reuseable `fipstls.SSLContext` using `NewUnsafeCtx`.
-This creates the `fipstls.SSLContext` once and allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.
+This example demonstrates how to create an `http.Client` with an unsafe, reuseable `fipstls.SSLContext` using `NewUnsafeCtx`.
+This creates the `C.SSL_CTX` once and allows it to be reused across multiple roundtrips, improving performance.

 ```go
 import (